yakivmospan/android-snippets/gists/utils/security/readme.md

 ## How it works?

-Depending on what key you need and what Android can give us API will create `keystore` file in application inner cache or will use `AndroidKeyStore` to hold keys.
+Depending on what key you need and what Android can give to us, API will create `keystore` file in application inner cache or will use `AndroidKeyStore` to hold keys.
 Key generation will be also made with different API.
 The tables below shows what will be used in different cases.

 In case you want to generate and save `KeyPair`